 “The Scottish Government’s conduct during this dispute has often fallen far short of that expected from a responsible authority,” said Peter Stevenson, our Chief Policy Advisor.
-“They have neglected to disclose key information, run misleading arguments, and despite export journeys exceeding the maximum permitted travelling time since at least April 2019, that these journeys were exceeding the maximum permitted travelling time, they failed to act and did not issue an instruction to halt the trade until over a year later.
+“They have neglected to disclose key information, run misleading arguments, and despite export journeys exceeding the maximum permitted travelling time since at least April 2019, they failed to act and did not issue an instruction to halt the trade until over a year later.
 Above all, they have vigorously defended this cruel and unnecessary trade.”

 A lengthy battle

 Over several decades, millions of British calves have been forced to endure long, inhumane journeys to Europe for slaughter and fattening.
 We have fought this all the way.
 The ending of calf exports from Britain represents a turning point in the battle to stop this horrific trade.

 “We welcome this decision that means thousands of calves will be spared such gruelling journeys every year,” said Natasha Smith, our Senior Campaigns Manager.
 “However, it is outrageous that it took legal action and years of argument to bring the Scottish Government to this point.”